Skip to content

 The pattern is already failing.
 Unity's runtime fee was an attempt to tax installs after developers had built on the platform.
 But it triggered ecosystem revolt and was reversed within months.
 Reddit's API pricing killed third-party clients and sparked moderator blackouts that destabilized the platform's operational layer.
 ChatGPT's memory feature shipped with mandatory opt-outs and couldn't fully launch in Europe due to regulatory friction around persistent profiling.
 Each case shows the same dynamic: capture attempted, trust damaged, reversal or constraint imposed.

 The pattern repeats at smaller scales.
-Anthropic's trademark demand forced Clawdbot to rename to Moltbot and in doing so, accidentally revealed that the tool was never Claude-specific.
+OpenClaw was originally named Clawdbot, but Anthropic's trademark demand forced it to rename to Moltbot (before ultimately settling on its current name) and in doing so, accidentally revealed that the tool was never Claude-specific.
 The original name implied platform loyalty; the neutral name made the model-agnostic architecture legible.
-Users now deploy Moltbot with other models, both commercial and open ones and while performance varies across them, they're making that trade.
+Users now deploy OpenClaw with other models, both commercial and open ones and while performance varies across them, they're making that trade.
 Control over the agent matters more than peak capability from any single provider.

 Capture now carries a visible cost.
 A trust tax.
 The more a platform depends on integrations, creators, moderators, or developer tooling, the less it can squeeze without breaking something essential.